Square Capital Tower

 The Square Capital Tower, also known as Assima Tower, is a skyscraper in Kuwait City, Kuwait.

 History

 Originally in 2005, the tower was planned to be 376 m tall with designs by NORR Limited and interiors designs by Canadian firm John David Edison Interior Design Inc. It was also originally planned to contain offices in a 70-story tower, a five-star hotel in a mid-rise tower attached to its taller counterpart, and a spacious shopping mall.
 An underground garage will serve the project's parking needs.

 The project began in 2005.
 But stopped in 2009, then resumed in 2015.
-The Mall was officially opened on 8 November 2021.
+Assima Mall was officially opened on 8 November 2021.